 • Margin is the money borrowed from a broker to trade a security and is the difference between the total value of the trade and the loan amount.

-• Margin trading refers to the practice of using borrowed funds from a broker to trade a financial assets, which forms the collateral for the loan from the broker.
+• Margin trading refers to the practice of using borrowed funds from a broker to trade a financial asset, which forms the collateral for the loan from the broker.

 • A margin account is a standard brokerage account in which a trader is allowed to use the current cash or in their account as collateral for a loan.